SeleniumHQ/seleniumhq.github.io/docs_source_files/content/CONTRIBUTING.en.md

 ### Step 6: Test

-Always remember to [run the local server](https://gohugo.io/getting-started/usage/#livereload), with this you can be safe that your changes have not broken anything.
+Always remember to [run the local server](https://gohugo.io/getting-started/usage/#livereload), with this you can be sure that your changes have not broken anything.

 ### Step 7: Push